PitPik/VOM/README.md

 listeners: [],
 // as described above, this is an Array of Strings that hold the keys of the model that should trigger
-// setterCallback() when its value was changed
+// subscribe() when its value was changed
 // Wildcards '*' can be used in root or in more complex structures like foo.bar.* or foo.*.value

 childNodes: 'childNodes',